 Another possible risk of consuming THC comes in the form of impaired motor skills.
-Marijuana may impair driving or similar tasks for approximately three hours after consumption, reports the National Highway Traffic Safety Administration.
-It is the second-most common psychoactive substance found in drivers, after alcohol.
+Marijuana may impair driving or similar tasks for approximately three hours after consumption and it is the second-most common psychoactive substance found in drivers, after alcohol, reports the National Highway Traffic Safety Administration.
 People taking medical marijuana are instructed not to drive until it has been established that they can tolerate it and conduct motor tasks successfully.

 THC can be extracted from marijuana, or synthesized, as is the case for the FDA-approved drug dronabinol.
 Dronabinol is used to treat or prevent the nausea and vomiting associated with cancer medicines and to increase the appetites of people with AIDS, according to the U.S. National Library of Medicine.
 It is a light yellow resinous oil.

 People tout marijuana as a better drug than prescription pills because it is "all-natural."
 That may not be true.
 "Just because something is considered 'natural' doesn't mean it's healthy," Raskin said.
 "For example, poison oak can be harmful.
 Just because it grows in the ground doesn't mean it's good for you or healthy."

 Edibles, foods containing THC, have become a large problem in states that have legalized pot because of overdosing.

 "Edibles can lead to overdose sometimes because people often ingest a full serving of a cookie instead of a diagnosed smaller amount," Raskin said.
 "I mean, who eats a half a cookie?
 It is easier to swallow a cookie and it's very attractive to younger people or those who don't want to inhale it in a smoke form."